CyrusNajmabadi/lang-design/CollectionLiterals.md

     </details>

-1. Do we need to target-type `spread_element`.
+1. Do we need to target-type `spread_element`?
 Consider, for example:

     ```c#
     Span<int> span = [a, ..b ? [c] : [d, e], f];